zackJKnight/Lineup.Coach/README.md

 - [ ] absent players are still showing up
 - [ ] handle players not present - generate number of benches dynamically.
 - [ ] handle not enough players to fill the game - consider the idea of a blank placeholder
-- [x] placement score is NaN
-- [x] players repeatedly placed in same position?
-- [x] not filling last period
-- [x] players are being placed and not removed. the stack doesn't go backward if it can't place. need to undo the previous decision when all tries are exhasted.
-- [x] ensure player starting? functions use positions on stack in progress and not default
-- [x] make benches back into first rate positions
-- [x] add to check that player hasn't exceeded max bench count

 ## Terminology